Riverside Treasure Hunters Club

 Riverside Elks Club

-Don't forget a chair, fresh/charged batteries, pinpointer, and sand scoop.
+Don't forget a chair, fresh/charged batteries, and pinpointer!

 6:30pm - 8:30pm